 4. Is it a crime?

-Did you know that bullying is a criminal offence?
-It is up to you to decide upon how serious you perceive the bullying, but if somebody physically or sexually attacks you, uses prejudice language towards you (such as homohate and racism) or shares your private information or images online – these are all key signs that you should probably report it to the Police.
+Bullying is a behaviour but some forms of bullying may also be a criminal offence.
+If somebody physically or sexually attacks you, steals from you or uses prejudice language or hate speech towards you (such as homophobia and racism) or shares your private information or intimate images online – these are all key signs that you should probably report it to the Police.

 5. Don’t see yourself as the problem